 — Commerce of the Prairies, Josiah Gregg, 1844

 The three major routes through Kansas City were the Blue Spring Route, the Independence Route, and the Westport Route.
 The easternmost route was the Blue Spring Route.
 This left the Missouri River at Fort Osage and traveled south-southwest, passing the east side of Raytown.
-It then crossed the Big Blue River at the upper crossing and the Missouri-Kansas state line south of New Santa Fe before joining the trail in eastern Kansas.
+It then crossed the Big Blue River at the upper crossing and the Missouri-Kansas state line south of New Santa Fe before joining the eastern Kansas trail.
 To the west of this route was the Independence Route, which carried the majority of traffic.
-Typically leaving the Missouri River at Independence Landing, traders passed through Independence Square, Minor Park in Kansas City, and New Santa Fe, Missouri before joining the trail near Gardner, Kansas.
-The westernmost of the three major routes was the Westport Route, which avoided the Big Blue River by leaving the river west of the mouth of the Big Blue.
+Typically leaving the Missouri River at Independence Landing, traders passed through Independence Square, Minor Park in Kansas City, and New Santa Fe, Missouri, before joining the trail near Gardner, Kansas.
+The westernmost of the three major routes was the Westport Route, which avoided the Big Blue River by leaving the river west of the Big Blue’s mouth.
 Merchandise was off-loaded from steamboats at Westport Landing, and traders headed south-southwest, crossing the Missouri border nine miles south of the Missouri River and continuing west to modern Olathe, Kansas.
 The Westport Route then joined the other routes near Gardner in Johnson County, Kansas.
 The eastern trail routes from Blue Spring and Fort Osage were used and modified up to about 1840.
-After 1828 more traffic bypassed Blue Spring and left from Independence; however, traffic continued south out of Independence and crossed the Big Blue at the upper crossing.
-This route was shortened by about 1839 when the Red Bridge crossing of the Big Blue, near modern Red Bridge Road in southern Kansas City, Missouri replaced the upper crossing.
+After 1828 more traffic bypassed Blue Spring and left from Independence; however, traffic continued south of Independence and crossed the Big Blue at the upper crossing.
+This route was shortened by about 1839 when the Red Bridge crossing of the Big Blue, near modern Red Bridge Road in southern Kansas City, Missouri, replaced the upper crossing.

 Until the railroad reached western Missouri in the late 1850s, Kansas City remained the major eastern terminus for the Santa Fe Trail.
 The Pacific Railroad – Missouri’s first – arrived in St. Louis in 1851; by February 1859, the Hannibal & St. Joseph Railroad had reached St. Joseph, Missouri.
 At the outbreak of the Civil War, the Hannibal & St. Joseph railroad was the only line completed across Missouri.
 After the war, Missouri saw a boom in railroad construction, with the Pacific Railroad reaching Kansas City in 1865.
 Shortly after the railroad reached the trailhead towns of Independence, Westport, and Kansas City, the eastern terminus of the trail continued to move westward into Kansas and Colorado, ending Missouri’s major role in the Santa Fe trade.
 However, portions of the trail were converted into public roadways soon after the trail left Missouri.

 Today, in the Kansas City Area, several modern roadbeds overlay portions of the Santa Fe Trail system.
 These include Westport Road as it leaves Independence Square, heading southwest until it hits Blue Ridge Boulevard.
 At this junction, the Blue Ridge Cutoff heads south to the Rice-Tremonti house at present-day E 66th Street.
-The Rice-Tremonti house is also the location where the main branch of the Santa Fe Trail reunites with the cutoff as present-day Blue Ridge Boulevard.
+The Rice-Tremonti house is also the location where the Santa Fe Trail’s main branch reunites with the cutoff as present-day Blue Ridge Boulevard.
 The boulevard follows the trail south and east to this location from approximately where it intersects with I-70 and US-40 Hwy in eastern Kansas City until E 83rd Street in southern Raytown.
-Portions of Broadway Boulevard, Westport Road, and US-40 Hwy, along with other minor streets in the Kansas City area were also portions of the Santa Fe Trail.
+Portions of Broadway Boulevard, Westport Road, and US-40 Hwy and other minor streets in the Kansas City area, were also portions of the Santa Fe Trail.

 Sources: See Santa Fe Trail Site Map & Writing Credits